 As it turns out, while it’s true that people tend to be a little less active at this time, your heels may still not be safe.
 In fact, winter can even pose its own unique challenges!

-Now, if you’re the kind of person who seems to get winter heel pain, you might of course be wondering why this is the case.
-And unfortunately, we won’t be able to give you a definitive answer until you come see us.
+Now, if you’re the kind of person who seems to get winter heel pain, you might, of course, be wondering why this is the case.
+And unfortunately, we won’t be able to give you a definitive answer until you come to see us.
 But we can say that there are a few common culprits.

 Why Do My Heels Hurt in Winter?